-As of September 30, 2020, we had 775 full-time employees, including 187 in research and development, 226 in sales and marketing, and 362 in professional services and customer support.
+As of September 30, 2020, we had 775 full-time employees, including 187 in research and development, 226 in sales and marketing, and 362 in general and administrative, professional services, and customer support.
 Of these employees, 659 are in the United States and 116 are in our international locations.
 We consider our culture and employees to be vital to our success.
+We have invested substantial time and resources in building our team.
+We are highly dependent on our management, highly-skilled software engineers, and sales personnel, and it is crucial that we continue to attract and retain valuable employees to grow and develop in their careers, supported by strong compensation and benefits programs.
 None of our employees are represented by a labor union or covered by collective bargaining agreements, and we have not experienced any work stoppages.